• Glossary

 Alternatively, you can view your Database ID in the Databases listing on the Astra DB dashboard.
 Use the clipboard icon to copy the ID.

-If you need the Datacenter ID (or IDs, if you have a multi-region database), click the database name to see its details and locate the ID of each datacenter next to its name in the list.
+If you need the Datacenter ID (or IDs, if you have a multi-region database), click the database name to see its details and to locate the ID of each datacenter next to its name in the list.

 How do I navigate to a CQL shell?